pratham2003/cfcommunity/wp-content/plugins/invite-anyone/readme.txt

 Donate link: http://teleogistic.net/donate
 Tags: buddypress, invitations, group, invite, friends, members Requires at least: WP 3.2, BuddyPress 1.2.9
-Tested up to: WP 3.6.1, BuddyPress 1.8.1
+Tested up to: WP 3.8.1, BuddyPress 1.9.2
-Stable tag: 1.0.25
+Stable tag: 1.0.26

 Makes BuddyPress's invitation features more powerful.

 == Description ==

-Invite Anyone has two components:
+Invite Anyone has two components :

 1) The ability to invite members to the site by email.
 The plugin creates a tab on each member's Profile page called "Send Invites", which contains a form where users can invite outsiders to join the site.
 There is a field for a custom message.
 Also, inviters can optionally select any number of their groups, and when the invitee accepts the invitation he or she automatically receive invitations to join those groups.